ntp111/C-Game-with-SplashkitSDK/README.md

-# TUTORIAL: Create a game that utilizes JSON data
+# TUTORIAL: Create C# game that utilizes JSON data manipulation features from SplashkitSDK

 ## A. What is JSON?